🧬

 Unique facts and fascinating details

-• The breed is often referred to as the 'Supreme Gun Dog' due to its versatility.
+• The breed is often called the 'supreme gun dog' due to its ability to point, retrieve, and track game.

 Frequently Asked Questions